 In addition, visual action groups are listed under Workflows.
 If an action group is attached to a workflow the word will appear blue.
 Clicking these blue words will open a pop-up window detailing what the action group is a part of.

 When comparing visual and repeatable action groups at-a-glance, consider the following:

 The Options menu allows you to configure an action group.
 The available options are as follows:

-To disable an active action group, do the following:
+To deactivate or activate an active action group, do the following:

 Removing Contacts from Action Groups

-To rename an action group, do the following:
+To remove contacts from action groups, do the following:

 Frequently Asked Questions

 Q: What is the Make this action group available in the Contact Manager option?